clemsonacm/hackpack/README.md

 *   `git` - for tracking changes
 *   `g++` - all code samples are in C++98 with C++11 listed as noted
-*   `pdflatex` - The hackpack body is written in LaTeX
+*   `pdflatex` - The Hackpack body is written in LaTeX
 *   `make` - Make is to automate compilation and testing of the documents

 ### Presentations